Dynamic Programming

 Weighted interval scheduling (Binary Choice of Opti Sub)

-Jobstarts at , finishes at , and has weight .
+Jobjstarts at sj, finishes at fj, and has weight wj>0.

 Two jobs are compatible if they don’t overlap.